Day of Disaster: Plot

 Brains and Penelope rush to the bridge in FAB 1, driven by Parker.
 Penelope and Parker arrange a diversion by using the car's machine gun to blow up the disused Allington Research Centre nearby, drawing sightseers and enabling Brains to slip into the bridge control centre, where the Controller and Clayton are arranging to clear the debris from the rocket using antiquated floating cranes.
 The officious Controller dismisses Brains' suggestion of calling International Rescue and orders him to keep out of the way, while Clayton wearily apologises for his associate, and tells Brains to stand silent.
 Brains quietly contacts John on his personal InterCall wrist videophone – to the astonishment of the Controller and Clayton, who think that he is talking to an ordinary watch, leading them to suspect he is an escaped mental patient.
 With Brains directing the International Rescue operation himself, Jeff dispatches Scott, Virgil and Gordon in Thunderbirds 1 and 2, the latter carrying Thunderbird 4.
-At the bridge, the wreckage proves too heavy for the cranes, one of which capsizes and sinks and disabling another.
+At the bridge, the wreckage proves too heavy for the cranes, one of which capsizes and sinks, disabling another.

 The Tracys arrive and set to work freeing the nose cone.
 Thunderbird 4 is launched and Gordon uses the submersible's plasma torch to cut through the debris, which Virgil lifts clear using Thunderbird 2s electromagnetic grab lines.
 With time running out, Brains suggests that Gordon should blow away the rest of the debris with missiles, then ram the nose cone to separate it from the rocket.
-The plan is successful and the nose cone floats to the surface, where Thunderbird 2 carries it away, just narrowly before the rocket launches from the river bed, shoots out of the river, and explodes in mid-air.
+The plan is successful and the nose cone floats to the surface, where Thunderbird 2 carries it away, just narrowly before the rocket launches from the riverbed, shoots out of the river, and explodes in mid-air.

 Brains is overjoyed and starts dancing in the control room, to the bemusement of the Controller and Clayton.
 He is referred to psychiatrist Dr R.G.
 Korda, who is asking him about his habit of "talking to watches" when Penelope arrives to take him home.
 Watching them depart, Korda witnesses Penelope talking to her compact, unaware that it is a concealed transceiver she is using to call Scott, prompting Korda to consider getting himself seen by a psychiatrist.
-Back at her mansion, Lady Penelope, Brains, Scott, Virgil and Gordon are relaxing, when Jeff calls them via Penelope's flashing teapot and Scott answers it.
+Back at her mansion, Lady Penelope, Brains, Scott, Virgil and Gordon are relaxing when Jeff calls them via Penelope's flashing teapot and Scott answers it.
 Brains says if Scott's "talking to teapots, there's a guy I think you oughtta see…" prompting laughter from everyone.

 Production

 The miniature model appearing as the MSP transporter truck was originally a fire engine in the episode "City of Fire".
-The shots of the MSP in transit were accompanied by the archive incidental music piece "March of the Oysters", originally composed for the Stingray episode "Secret of the Giant Oyster"; the piece is also heard in "30 Minutes After Noon", "The Impostors", and "The Cham-Cham".
+The shots of the MSP in transit were accompanied by the archive incidental music piece "March of the Oysters", originally composed for the Stingray episode "Secret of the Giant Oyster"; the piece is also heard in "30 Minutes After Noon", "The Impostors", "The Cham-Cham" and "Security Hazard" (via the "Day" flashback).

 Dr Korda was named after either Alexander Korda or Dr Roger Corder, protagonist of the TV series The Human Jungle.